AneeshSachdeva/parcel-contracts/README.md

 **Potentially breaking:** In theory, it might be possible for miner to frontrun `Parcel.open()` and steal the assets.
 The only time the unhashed secret is exposed on-chain is during the `open()` call, and similar to how miners extract MEV, a malicious miner who's aware of the Parcel protocol could copy any `Parcel.open()` transaction and resubmit it with a higher gas fee.
 To prevent this, I need to:
 - Verify that this attack is technically possible
 - If so, is there a way we can use block/mempool data on-chain to make the Parcel contract aware of frontrunning?
-If the vulnerability is possible then the malicious `open()` call has to be for the same block as the original call.

 To reiterate for your safety:

 **DO NOT** circumvent `Parcel.addTokens()` by directly initiating the token transfer from your end.
 If you do so, the parcel will receive the tokens but not be aware of them, resulting in the tokens being stuck in the parcel.

 **DO NOT** call the unsafe `transferFrom` because it will not trigger the parcel's `onERC721Received` function and your NFT will be trapped in the parcel.

 ### Bugs

-**OpenZeppelin Ownable x Clones zero-address bug**.
-Parcel utilizes a modifier `onlySender` that requires `msg.sender` to be the parcel owner (i.e gift giver).
+**OpenZeppelin Ownable x Clones zero-address bug:** Parcel utilizes a modifier `onlySender` that requires `msg.sender` to be the parcel owner (i.e gift giver).
 It would be safer to replace this modifier with OpenZeppelin's `Ownable` abstraction (as used by `ParcelFactory`), however there's a (potentially unintended) interaction effect between the OpenZeppelin [`Clones` abstraction](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/Clones.sol) and [`Ownable`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) where the owner of the clone is set to the zero address.
 This makes it impossible to transfer ownership of the parcel (e.g. from `address(ParcelFactory)` to `address(parcelSender)`).

 I believe this might be unintended because ownership transfers in `Ownable` require that the new owner cannot be the zero address, but this check is not done in the constructor where the original owner is set.
 I need to dig deeper into `Clones` to figure out why this is happeneing, replicate the error if I can't find a fix, and submit a gitissue to confirm the error with OpenZeppelin.
 Could be a fun pull request!